-\$20 copayment for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye. \$0 copayment for Medicare-covered Glaucoma screenings.
-20% coinsurance of the Medicare allowed amount for eyewear (one pair of eyeglasses or contact lenses after does not count toward your maximum out-ofpocket amount.
+\$20 copayment for each Medicare-covered eye exam to diagnose and treat diseases and conditions of the eye.

+\$0 copayment for Medicare-covered Glaucoma screenings.

+20% coinsurance of the Medicare allowed amount for eyewear (one pair of eyeglasses or contact lenses after each cataract surgery).

-What you must pay when you get these Services that are covered for you services Vision care (continued) \$0 copayment through a One pair of eyeglasses or contact lenses after each plan or non-plan provider for a routine cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you eye exam with plan cannot reserve the benefit after the first surgery and benefit payable up to a \$300 maximum.
-Limited purchase two eyeglasses after the second surgery.)
-Eyewear coverage following cataract surgery is based on to one routine eye exam Medicare allowed payment rates.
-MVP does not cover per calendar year. eyewear upgrades or enhancements that are not medically Amount payable to nonnecessary or covered by Medicare. plan providers will Corrective lenses/frames (and replacements) needed after accumulate towards the a cataract removal without a lens implant.
-POS annual plan One routine eye exam per year. maximum.
-If diagnostic Eyewear benefit allowance every calendar year toward the eye exam services are purchase of supplemental eyeglasses or contact lenses. performed during a Nonprescription eyewear and safety glasses required for routine eye exam you employment are not covered. will be responsible for Supplemental eyewear allowance applied to the retail the diagnostic eye exam value only.
-Store discounts and promotional offers cannot cost-share. be combined with the eyewear allowance. \$225 benefit allowance every calendar year for supplemental eyewear.
-Any amount you pay for supplemental eyewear
+- One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

+Eyewear coverage following cataract surgery is based on Medicare allowed payment rates.
+MVP does not cover eyewear upgrades or enhancements that are not medically necessary or covered by Medicare.
+Only routine intraocular lenses (IOL's) to replace a damaged lens are covered.
+Intraocular lenses implanted during cataract surgery to correct presbyopia or astigmatism are not covered. - Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. - One routine eye exam per year. - Eyewear benefit allowance every calendar year toward the purchase of supplemental eyeglasses or contact lenses.
+Nonprescription eyewear and safety glasses required for employment are not covered. - Supplemental eyewear allowance applied to the retail value only.
+Store discounts and promotional offers cannot be combined with the eyewear allowance.